Additional Career-Related Services for Students and Alumni

 FEDERAL LOANS: For federal student loans, borrowers enter a grace period after graduation (6 months for Stafford, 9 months for Perkins, and 90 days for Graduate PLUS) which means you are not required to begin to make payments while you are in your grace period.
 Many lenders will offer you a forbearance on your Graduate PLUS loans that will suspend payments until your Stafford loan goes into repayment.
 After your grace period has ended, you have the ability to request forbearance with your lender, which will allow for scheduled payments to be reduced or postponed until the end of the forbearance period.
 Interest can be paid as it accrues and it can be capitalized at the end of the forbearance period.
 Forbearance periods range from 3 months to 1 year.
 To initiate the process, you must contact your federal student loan lender.
 Your Stafford loan lender will be different than your Perkins loan lender.
 Please make sure you contact all lenders regarding repayment options.
 We strongly recommend using the National Student Loan Database Service at for the most up-to-date information on the holder of your federal student loans and who to contact regarding repayment and forbearance information.

 NORTHWESTERN LOANS: Students and alumni may apply for forbearance on their NU Loans.
 Interest does accrue and is capitalized at the end of the forbearance period but Northwestern does not require that a balloon payment be made at the end of the forbearance period to make up for the missing payments.
 The repayment schedules are recalculated over the remaining term of the loan.
 Northwestern also does not require payments during the forbearance period (though you may make payments if you choose to do so).
 You are allowed a total of 36 months of forbearance time during the 10 year repayment term.
 Forbearances are usually approved in 6 month increments.
-Please contact the Student Loan Office (email@example.com), to discuss your options.
+Please contact the Student Loan Office (firstname.lastname@example.org), to discuss your options.
 Note that this should not have a negative impact on your credit score.
-Please consult this website for more information.
+Please consult the Northwestern University Student Financial Services website for more information.

 The Admissions & Financial Aid Office hosted a session on various federal student loan repayment options earlier this year on October 26, 2010.
 That session was video-taped and is available for viewing.
 Also, the Student Loan Office will conduct exit counseling on March 2nd and 3rd from noon – 1:30pm and again on March 3rd from 2:30pm – 3:45pm where they will also address loan repayment options.
 The locations for each session are listed below: